emutelab/emutelab/_posts/2018-02-06-mindreaders.md

 <b> ALL WELCOME !</b>

-Magician and Human-Machine Interactor <a href="http://stuartnolan.com">Stuart Nolan</a> will be giving a workshop in mindreading, followed by talk in the Sussex Humanities Lab.
-Stuart has a track record in training mindreading skills in an hour, so it is certainly worth coming to this session to learn this art.
-Join us at the <a href="https://www.sussexstudent.com/our-campus-services/falmer-bar/">Falmer Student Union Bar</a> (in Falmer House Building) - All welcome!
+Magician and Human-Machine Interactor <a href="http://stuartnolan.com">Stuart Nolan</a> will be giving a workshop in mindreading, followed by talk on his practice as a magician.
+Stuart has a track record in training mindreading skills in an hour, so it is certainly worth coming to this session to learn this important art.
+Join us at the <a href="https://www.caxtonarms.co.uk">Caxton Arms</a> Pub - All welcome!

 ![MindReaders](/img/mindreaders.jpg)